devops-workshops-bhs/devops-workshop/Labs/Day3_Labs.md

-# Day 2 Labs: Terraform and GitHub
+# Day 3 Labs: Terraform and GitHub
+- These labs match the demos performed on Day 2 and build upon what was demo'ed

 ## Lab 3: Terraform CLI / OSS